fcproj/agrotagger/agrotagger/README.md

 - *taggerDir.sh*: works as the previous one, but the first parameter is the path to a directory containing some input files.
 Example: ``./taggerDir.sh ../work/splitted ../work/output nutchOutput rdfnt``

 - *start.sh*: a script to demonize *taggerDir.sh*, in order to allow you to close the command line window and let the application running.
 It needs to be configured to change locations.

+*Requirements*: the application needs at least Java 7 to work properly.